bbauska/W3Cx-5of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id"ch5-2-3">5.2.3 The &quot;global&quot; window object</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-It is time to tell you the truth: the JavaScript code is executed by an "environment&quot; (usually a Web browser, but there are some HTTP Web servers that use JavaScript for coding the server side of Web sites of applications, such as the NodeJS HTTP server).
+<p>It is time to tell you the truth: the JavaScript code is executed by an
+"environment&quot; (usually a Web browser, but there are some HTTP Web servers that use JavaScript for coding the server side of Web sites of applications, such as the NodeJS HTTP server).</p>

-This environment defines a "global object".
+<p>This environment defines a "global object".</p>

-**When this environment is a Web browser
+<h5>When this environment is a Web browser
-(and this is the case for all examples we have seen in this course),** **this global object is named window.**
+(and this is the case for all examples we have seen in this course), this global object is named window.</h5>

-**The "global variables" defined with the keyword var are properties of this window object, and we can say the same of predefined functions like prompt, alert, etc.**
+<h5>The "global variables" defined with the keyword var are properties of
+this window object, and we can say the same of predefined functions like prompt, alert, etc.</h5>

-**However, at the top level of programs and functions, let, unlike var, does not create a property on the global window object.**
+<h5>However, at the top level of programs and functions,
+let, unlike var, does not create a property on the global window object.</h5>

-**TIP: **if you have global variables/objects declared with let, just declare them with var instead, and you will be able to inspect them easily from the devtool console.
-You can switch back to using let, later.
+<p><b>TIP:</b> if you have global variables/objects declared with let,
+just declare them with var instead, and you will be able to inspect them easily from the devtool console.
+You can switch back to using let, later.</p>

-Let&apos;s see some examples:
+<p>Let&apos;s see some examples:</p>

 <pre>1.  &gt; var a = 1;
 2.  undefined